information

 1. A. Each audit will result in a written report.

-2. B. Reports are to be issued promptly so as to make information available for timely use by Council, management and other interested parties.
+2. B. Reports are to be issued promptly so as to make information available for timely use by the Council, the Mayor, the City Administrator and other interested parties.

-3. C. The Auditor will submit each audit report to the Council and will retain a copy as a permanent record.
+3. C. The Auditor will submit each audit report to the Council, the Mayor, and the City Administrator and will retain a copy as a permanent record.

-5. E. Audit reports issued by the Auditor shall contain:
+5. E. To the extent required by generally accepted government auditing standards, audit reports issued by the Auditor will contain:

 1. 1.
 A statement of audit objectives and a description of the audit scope and methodology;